Develop U-SQL scripts by using Data Lake Tools for Visual Studio

-Learn how to use Visual Studio to create Azure Data Lake Analytics accounts, define jobs in U-SQL, and submit jobs to the Data Lake Analytics service.
+This article describes how to use Visual Studio to create Azure Data Lake Analytics accounts.
+You can define jobs in U-SQL, and submit jobs to the Data Lake Analytics service.
 For more information about Data Lake Analytics, see Azure Data Lake Analytics overview.

 - Visual Studio 2017